 Using computers and software as production tools in his studio led to an ongoing engagement with the creative potential of new and emerging technologies.

-In the following years he was immersed in driving R&D, disruptive innovation, production and presentation of pioneering interactive digital arts content in gallery, online, mobile and live performance contexts.
+In the following years he was immersed in driving R&D, disruptive innovation, the production and presentation of pioneering digital arts programmes in gallery, online, mobile, locative and live performance contexts.